Technikradio/C3FOCSite/README.md

 # C3FOCSite
+This repository is archived due to us using the newer version avaiable [here](https://github.com/c3foc/hagrid).
+Please don't use this software anymore.
-This is the repository for the C3FOC web site.
+This was the repository for the C3FOC web site.
 Follow @c3foc on twitter for upcoming news.
 The website is written for and using python3.6.

 ## required python version